Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 February 14, 2001

-U.S. astronauts Thomas Jones and Robert Curbeam Jr. make history as they perform the 100th space walk in the United States space program.
-The space walk is part of the installation procedure for the new Destiny module of the International Space Station.
+U.S. astronauts Thomas Jones and Robert Curbeam Jr. make history during Space Shuttle mission STS-98 as they perform the 100th spacewalk in the United States space program.
+This historic spacewalk is part of the installation procedure for the new Destiny Laboratory Module of the International Space Station (ISS).
+Destiny becomes the first NASA lab to be permanently used since the days of Skylab nearly three decades earlier.

 March 11, 2001